catalystneuro/lerner-lab-to-nwb/src/lerner_lab_to_nwb/seiler_2024/seiler_2024_notes.md

     for "scrambled" trials.
 - timing info can be found in paper (460nm, 1 s, 20 Hz, 15 mW for excitatory and 625nm, 1 s, 15 mW for inhibitory)
 - Some of the opto csv sessions have start times (ex.
 DLS Excitatory/ChR2/290.407/290.407_09-23-20.csv) -- need to add optional parsing
+- Some of the sessions (ex.
+DLS-Excitatory/079.402/06/27/20) don't have any reward/stim times

 ### Questions
 - need to ask for more specific info about the device (data sheet)